BJudge/CV/README.md

  I'm a self-confessed lifelong learner, that has been able to study an eclectic range of subjects.
  From two Business degree; and a Chemistry degree; to a coding bootcamp.

- I've been working in digital marketing since 2010, primarily  Email Marketing and Online Lead Generation (through sponsored surveys), I've now
+ I've been working in digital marketing since 2010, primarily  Email Marketing and Online Lead Generation (through sponsored surveys), I've now made the move over to programming the systems I once used.

 ## My Education

 ### **Makers Academy**

-In my ambition to become a Software Developer, I completed the intensive 12 week [Makers Academy] bootcamp, which I did remotely, from July 2016 to September 2016.
+In my ambition to develop a wider knowledge base of digital marketing and become a Software Developer, I completed the intensive 12 week [Makers Academy] bootcamp, which I did remotely, from July 2016 to September 2016.
 [Makers Academy]: http://www.makersacademy.com/

  Below are a few of my projects from the course.

- another test table

 |Project Name| What's it about| Technolgies used|
 |-------------|-------------|-----|
 | [My Instagram Clone](https://github.com/BJudge/Final-Instagram)|A clone of the photo sharing site, I particularly liked making this as I was able to understand how the follow function works on social networking sites.|Ruby, Ruby on Rails, Postgresql, Rspec, Capybara|
 |[Cocktales](https://github.com/Cocktales/cocktales)|This was the final project I did at Makers Academy, or more precisely a passion project that [Samed] (https://github.com/SamedYalniz), [Joe] (https://github.com/joesweeny), [Oggie] (https://github.com/ogirginc) and myself worked on.
 This lacks the follow function I hadn't learn yet from the Instagram clone|RSpec, Ruby on Rails, Capybara, postgresql, Active Record,HTML & CSS|

+### Open Universtiy Studies

+#### - Business Degree - 2.1
+#### - M.B.A
+#### - Chemsitry Degree (240 points)

 ## My Experience

-Before Makers Academy I was a prolific Open University student. <br>
-Having studied a fair few subjects, such as; <br>
-  - BA in Business Studies 2.1
-  - MBA
-  - BSc Chemistry <b> merit </b> (the first two years) I furthered my passion for learning by starting a Chemistry degree as a part-time, evening hobby, which eventually consumed every spare moment I had. <br>
- While I have only done the first two years of the chemistry degree, I have every intention of finishing it, perhaps evening taking it to masters level. <br>